brafdlog/caspion/README.md

 # israeli-bank-scrapers-desktop

+> ### Due to COVID-19 we are busy with other things, but if this is the opportunity for you to be busy with this project, we are here to help.

-> Secure desktop app for retriving your bank transactions.
+Secure desktop app for retriving your bank transactions.
 Works for all israeli banks and credit cards.

 Based on [israeli-bank-scrapers](https://github.com/eshaham/israeli-bank-scrapers) project.